 You can comfortably get from Tallinn to Viljandi by train six times a day, seven days a week.
 The journey starts at Balti station, meanders through picturesque Estonia and gets to Viljandi in a bit more than two hours.
-There are extra trains in the schedule during the festival, to make sure that everyone gets to Viljandi and back home.

 The train station is located in Kantreküla, Viljandi.
 Traditional Music Center is 20 minutes from there on foot.
 If you’re coming by bike then you can comfortably store it in train and get from the train station to the festival in ten minutes.
 There are also buses from train station, by the way, bus ride is free in Viljandi.
 Taxis are also usually waiting at the train station to get you to the festival in just five minutes.
 The average taxi fare in Viljandi is 3 € – 5 €.

 The streets of Viljandi are narrow and parking spaces are limited so we advise you to leave your car at home.
 You can get to Viljandi very easily on a train or bus and there are local buses here which go round Viljandi.
 If you have to take your car, then it’s worth keeping in mind that parking in Viljandi is free and the chances of finding a parking space are higher further away from the festival area.